attacker-codeninja/oswe-notes/README.md

 - [x] Explore the app
     - [x] Is the application running as root?
     - [x] Which pages don't require authentication?
 You can prioritise testing them first
+    - [x] After checking unauthenticated areas, focus on areas of the application that are likely to receive less attention (i.e. authenticated portions of the application).
+    - [x] Investigate how sanitization of the user input is performed.
+Is it done using a trusted, open-source library, or is a custom solution in place?
-    - [x] MVC: Check if some logic breaks the MVC driven pattern, try to search for direct SQL queries within controller
+    - [x] MVC: Check if some logic breaks the MVC driven pattern, try to search for direct SQL queries within controller.
+    - [x] If the application uses a database, how are queries constructed?
+Does the application parameterize input or simply sanitize it?
+    - [x] Inspect the logic for account creation or password reset/recovery routines.
+Can the functionality be subverted?
+    - [x] Does the application interact with its operating system?
+If so, can we modify commands or inject new ones?
 - [x] Discover vulnerabilities
     - [x] What are the interesting functionalities?
 Password reset, comment section visible to all users, search bar etc
     - [x] SQLi: Find database queries using regex `^.*?query.*?select.*?`